Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Introduction

+In this paper, a self-supervised monocular depth learning framework is proposed for multi-frame depth estimation in dynamic scenes.
+As shown in Figure~\ref{fig:mainwork}, the multi-frame depth network with multi-scale feature aggregation and a pose network are joint learning with depth inconsistency masks filtering out the dynamic regions and robust knowledge distillation for regularization.
+Overall, the contribution of this paper is stated as follows: \begin{itemize} \item \emph{Multi-frame depth network with feature aggregation} We propose a multi-frame depth network that strengthens both the spatial-temporal feature and the texture feature.
+A multi-scale feature fusion block is proposed to enhance the characterization of multi-scale features, which improves the robustness of depth estimation during larger camera ego-motion.

-In this paper, a self-supervised monocular depth learning framework is proposed for multi-frame depth estimation.
-As shown in Figure~\ref{fig:mainwork}, the depth inconsistency masks are generated to eliminate the dynamic objects first, multi-scale features are fused for context features and feature matching, and the robust teacher network with reliability guarantee is used for robust knowledge distillation.
-In general, the contributions of this paper are as follows. \begin{itemize} \item \emph{Depth inconsistency mask} The dynamic regions break the static environment assumption and mislead both the depth prediction and the pose prediction.
-We leverage the over-fitting performance of the multi-frame depth estimation and propose an depth inconsistency mask to filter out the dynamic regions during training.
+\item \emph{Depth inconsistency mask} The dynamic regions break the static environment assumption and mislead both the depth prediction and the pose prediction.
+We leverage the inconsistent performance of the multi-frame depth estimation and propose a depth inconsistency mask to filter out the dynamic regions during training.
 Our depth inconsistency mask is off-the-shelf and can be used in other frameworks.

-\item \emph{Multi-scale feature fusion} The multi-scale feature is important for feature matching when building the cost volume in the multi-frame depth network.
-We propose a multi-scale feature fusion block to enhance the characterization of multi-scale features.
-The multi-scale feature fusion improves the context feature representation and the robustness of feature matching.

-\item \emph{Robust knowledge distillation} To improve the multi-frame depth prediction in static frames and dynamic regions, the single-frame depth networks are used for pseudo supervision.
-We propose an approach using a robust teacher network and filtering out unreliable pseudo depth labels to achieve robust knowledge distillation.
+\item \emph{Robust knowledge distillation} To improve the multi-frame depth prediction in and dynamic regions, a single-frame depth network is used for pseudo supervision.
+We propose an approach which uses a consistent teacher network and filters out unreliable pseudo-depth labels to achieve robust knowledge distillation.

 \end{itemize}